 |Josh Morris||Second most tries for an active player||N/A|

 While none of these milestones are guaranteed considering representative duties, injuries and team selection all play their part throughout the season, there is plenty to look forward to for our boys in Red, White and Blue.

 The first milestone looms with Angus Crichton having the opportunity to reach a personal milestone of 100 NRL games in our Round 5 clash against the Cronulla-Sutherland Sharks at the Sydney Cricket Ground (SCG).

 A century is on the cards in Round 9 against the Parramatta Eels at Bankwest Stadium as Joseph Manu looks to take the field in the Tricolours for the 100th time.
 For Manu, it will also mark his 100th NRL match, making the occasion all the more special for the Māori All Star.

-Another dual celebration is on the cards in Round 14 when we take on the Gold Coast Titans at CBUS Super Stadium, with forward leader Jared Waerea-Hargreaves set to play his 250th NRL match alongside young gun backrower Sitili Tupouniua, reaching 50 NRL games (all with the Roosters).
+Another dual celebration is on the cards in Round 14 when we take on the Gold Coast Titans at CBUS Super Stadium, with forward leader Jared Waerea-Hargreaves set to play his 250th NRL match.
+Two rounds later young gun backrower Sitili Tupouniua, reaching 50 NRL games (all with the Roosters).

 Match: Roosters v Eels

 Venue: BB Print Stadium, Mackay